mouradbka/Mosmovi/README.md

 ```

 Note that confidences are calculated at a batch level, for scalability --
-therefore, while evaluating, we recommend setting the batch size as high as possible, given memory constraints.
+therefore, while evaluating, we recommend setting the batch size as high as possible (default: 1024), given memory constraints.

 ## Package requirements:
 ```